 Galley kitchens have a tendency to look small and cluttered, but there is one way to negate this issue.

-Give your kitchen the illusion of space by going for shelves rather than wall units.
+Give small kitchen layouts the illusion of space by going for shelves rather than wall units.

-Keep them the same colour as the rest of the cabinetry below, for a seamless look, and have fun displaying colorful glass bottles, storage containers and too-pretty-to-hide-away teapots.
+Keep them the same color as the rest of the cabinetry below for a seamless look, and have fun displaying colorful glass bottles, storage containers and too-pretty-to-hide-away teapots.

 5. Trick the eye with light, color and minimal cabinetry

-'Try not to have tall units on both sides in a double galley kitchen as it will become overbearing,' advises Tim Higham, Higham Furniture.
+'Try not to have tall units on both sides in double galley kitchens, as it will become overbearing,' advises Tim Higham of Higham Furniture.
 'If possible, try to avoid wall cabinets on one side, opting for open shelving where feasible.
 This will help to make the space feel larger.'

 6. Work a narrow room

-To make the most of a tall narrow kitchen use a mixture of wall cabinets and open shelving, base cabinets and drawers to vary your design and keep the outlook as open as possible.
+To make the most of a tall, narrow kitchen, use a mixture of wall cabinets, open shelving, base cabinets and drawers to vary your design and keep the outlook as open as possible.